yashaswipatil/react_notes/Theory/Inception.md

-**🔴 Emmet** : it is developer productivity tool built into most modern code editors(like vs code) that helps your write HTML , CSS , JSX faster using shortcuts called abbreviations
+_Emmet_ : it is developer productivity tool built into most modern code editors(like vs code) that helps your write HTML , CSS , JSX faster using shortcuts called abbreviations

-**🔴 Difference between library and framework** : In library , we can control the part of the code , you can call library functions whenever and wherever you need them but for framework , it controls the code and the entire floe of the app , it calls your code as a part of its built-in flow(inversion of control)
+_Difference between library and framework_ : In library , we can control the part of the code , you can call library functions whenever and wherever you need them but for framework , it controls the code and the entire floe of the app , it calls your code as a part of its built-in flow(inversion of control)

-**🔴 CDN and its uses**: Content delivery network is network of servers distributed globally to deliver web content(like Javascript libraries , images , videos etc) faster by reducing latency.
+_CDN and its uses_: Content delivery network is network of servers distributed globally to deliver web content(like Javascript libraries , images , videos etc) faster by reducing latency.
 1.faster content delivery
 2.reduced server load
 3.improved website performance